ProjetLongAIP/Livrable-Final/README.md

 # Livrable-Final
 Version Final du Projet Long ENSEEIHT 2017

+- Look at README.md in Final_Release for setup instructions

 # Projet Long ENSEEIHT - GEA Department - 2017 - projetlong.aip@gmail.com

 > Command of a transport network and it simulation & Interaction of the transport network